cloakware-ctf/rhme3-writeups/climate_controller_catastrophe/notes.md

 Notable Commands:
 	0x03 Read
 	0x02 Write -- arg0 is address, arg1..n are data.
 If n>1 arg0 is incremented for each
-	0x05 Bit Modify -- arg0 is addres, arg1 is register mask, arg2 is byte
+	0x05 Bit Modify -- arg0 is address, arg1 is register mask, arg2 is byte

 Actual Commands:
 	0x02 0x0f 0x80                 Write CANCTRL set configuration